Lp and almost sure rates of convergence of averaged stochastic gradient algorithms: locally strongly convex objective: Introduction

 The aim of this work is to seek inspiration in the demonstration methods introduced by \cite{CCG2015} and improved by \cite{godichon2015} and \cite{CG2015} to give convergence results for stochastic gradient algorithms and their averaged versions when the function we would like to minimize is only locally strongly convex.
 First, we establish almost sure rates of convergence of the estimates in general Hilbert spaces.
 Furthermore, as mentioned above, asymptotic results are often non sufficient, and $L^{p}$ rates of convergence of the algorithms are so given.

 The paper is organized as follows.
 Section \ref{sectionalgoassump} introduces the framework, assumptions, the algorithms and some convexity properties on the function we would like to minimize.
 Two examples of application are given in Section \ref{sectionapp}: we first focus on the estimation of geometric quantiles, which are a generalization of the real quantiles introduced by \cite{Cha96}.
 They are robust indicators which can be useful in statistical depth and outliers detection (see \cite{serfling2006depth}, \cite{chen2009outlier} or \cite{hallin2006semiparametrically}).
-In a second time, stochastic gradient algorithms can be applied in several regressions (\cite{bach2014adaptivity}, \cite{cohen2016projected}) and we focus on robust logistic regression.
+In a second time, we focus on the estimation of generalized $p$-means (\cite{polya}, \cite{borwein}), used in several domains such that computer vision (\cite{turaga}) or medical imaging (\cite{goh}).
+In a third time, stochastic gradient algorithms can be applied in several regressions (\cite{bach2014adaptivity}, \cite{cohen2016projected}) and we focus on robust logistic regression.
 In Section \ref{sectionrate}, the almost sure and $L^{p}$ rates of convergence of the estimates are given.
+Our theoretical results are illustrated by numerical experiments in Section \ref{sectionsimu}.
 Finally, the proofs are postponed in Section \ref{sectionproof} and in Appendix.